Dorsal Midbrain Syndrome

 Which specialist treats it?
 The neurologist and the neurosurgeon are the ones who study these disturbances, often together with the ophthalmologist.
 When changes in eye movement are accompanied by other neurological symptoms, a specialized evaluation is important.

-Specialties that treat dorsal midbrain syndrome
+Data on 31 doctors who treat dorsal midbrain syndrome

 Treatment by city